 Commit this to memory: over-zealous spraying does not make for a longer lasting scent.
 It's actually just a waste of money, and might make anyone you get into a lift with feel light-headed.
 If you feel like your scent isn't making it through the day, let alone into the evening, here are some possible explanations as to why.

 You're using an eau de toilette

 Every body is different, including how your body reacts to fragrance.
 While an EDT will last the day on some people, you may need an eau de parfum which has a stronger percentage of essential oils and a higher concentrated formula.
 This means they are more expensive, but will last much longer.

-- No rub-a-dub-dub: Avoid dabbing your wrists together after spritzing on perfume, which can alter the chemical structure of the fragrance, causing it to not develop properly.
+If you are in the habit of rubbing your wrists together after spritzing them with perfume, you need to stop.
+Rubbing can alter the chemical structure of the fragrance, meaning it won't develop properly.

-- Treat it right: Store your fragrance in the box, if possible, away from windows and heat to prevent it from going rancid.
+Ideally you should keep your fragrance bottle in it's box, away from both windows and heat to prevent it from going rancid.
 Keeping it in a cool, dry area will make the fragrance do what it's supposed to do — make you smell nice.